uccser/cs-field-guide/text/network_communication_protocols/network_communication_protocols_en.md

 At each layer, data is made up of the previous layers’ whole unit of data, and then *headers* are added and passed down.
 At the bottom layer, the Link layer, a *footer* is added also.
 Below is an example of what a UDP packet looks like when it’s packaged up for transport.

-.. container:: jargon-buster
+{jargon_buster}

 **Jargon Buster**

 Footers and Headers are basically packet *meta-data*.
 Information about the information.
 Like a letterhead or a footnote, they’re not part of the content, but they are on the page.
 Headers and Footers exist on packets to store data.
 Headers come before the data and footers afterwards.

+{jargon_buster end}

-{image http://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/UDP_encapsulation.svg/800px-UDP_encapsulation.svg.png alt="UDP Encapsulation" align="center"}
+{image http://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/UDP_encapsulation.svg/800px-UDP_encapsulation.svg.png alt="UDP Encapsulation"}

 You can think of these protocols as a game of pass the parcel.
 When a message is sent in HTTP, it is wrapped in a TCP header, which is then wrapped in an IPv6 header, which is then wrapped in a Ethernet header and footer and sent over ethernet.
 At the other end, it’s unwrapped again from an ethernet *frame*, back to a IP *packet*, a TCP *datagram*, to a HTTP *request*.

-.. container:: jargon-buster
+{jargon_buster}

 **Jargon Buster**

 The name packet is a generic term for a unit of data.
 In the application layer units of data are called *data* or *requests*, in the transport layer, *datagram* or *segments*, in the Network/IP layer, *packet* and in the physical layer, a *frame*.
 Each level has its own name for a unit of data (segment, packet, frame, request etc), however the more generic “packet” is often used instead, regardless of layer.

+{jargon_buster end}

 This system is neat because each layer can assume that the layer above and below have guaranteed something about the information, and each layer (and protocol in use at that layer) has a stand-alone role.
 So if you’re making a website you just have to program website code, and not worry about code to make the site work over wifi as well as ethernet.
 A similar system is in the postal system… You don’t put the courier’s truck number on the front of the envelope!
 That’s take care of by the post company, which then uses a system to sort the mail and assign it to drivers, and then drivers to trucks, and then drivers to routes… none of which you need to worry about when you send or receive a letter or use a courier.

 So what does a TCP segment look like?

-{image _static/images/net-packet-structure.png alt="Showing the structure of a TCP packet" align="center"}
+{image net_packet_structure.png alt="Showing the structure of a TCP packet"}

 As you can see, a packet is divided into four main parts, addresses (source, destination), numbers (sequence number, ANCK number if it’s an acknowledgement), flags (urgent, checksum) in the header, then the actual data.
 At each level, a segment becomes the data for the next data unit, and that again gets its own header.